15 Waterloo Sparkling Water Flavors, Ranked Worst To Best

 14. Lemon Italian Ice

 Lemon Italian Ice, a Waterloo collab with Guy Fieri, the Mayor of Flavortown, is one of the brand's new permanent flavors.
-Released originally in 2025 as a limited-time offering, it's described as a "fan-favorite" in a Waterloo press release, and I was curious how this flavor – inspired by the sweet and sour frozen treat – would perform.
+Released originally in 2025 as a limited-time offering, I was curious how this flavor – inspired by the sweet and sour frozen treat – would perform.

 This one is definitely going to have to go into mocktails for me, but only mocktails.
 The "sour" is there, for sure; it's not lip-puckering, but it feels imbalanced without something on the other end.
-I do like the zest — it's kind of nose-tickley — but, overall, I find it inspires comparison to a Sprite with its mojo taken out, or even an attempt at a La Croix Limoncello.
+I do like the zest — it's kind of nose-tickley — but, overall, I find it inspires comparison to a Sprite with its mojo taken out.
 The longer I sipped, though, the more complex it became, and I can see how it would shine with some sweet, tropical ingredients thrown into the mix.
-In the end, I decided I wouldn't buy a case of Lemon Italian Ice, but I'd take it over Cherry Limeade.
-It's just more interesting.
+In the end, I decided I wouldn't buy a case of Lemon Italian Ice, but I'd take it over Cherry Limeade — it's just more interesting.

 13. Summer Berry

-I was a little tentative about this one because raspberries, blackberries, and blueberries can be quite tart, and tart flavors don't always hold up well in unsweetened sparkling waters.
-However, this flavor is commendable.
-I think the brand did the best it could making a drinkable, flavor-forward water with these berries.
+I was a little tentative about Waterloo's Summer Berry flavor because raspberries, blackberries, and blueberries can be quite tart, and tart flavors don't always hold up well in unsweetened sparkling waters in my experience.
+However, I think the brand did the best it could making a drinkable, flavor-forward water with these berries.
 It tastes exactly like what it's supposed to, and there's enough concentrated flavor there to keep it drinkable and fun.
-When all's said and done, though, it's just not my cup of tea (or water).
-It's too tart for my taste buds, but if you know you're fond of this kind of flavor profile, it's definitely worth a try.
+When all is said and done, though, it's just not my cup of tea (or water).
+It's too tart for my taste buds.

-Another perk, one that separates it from the other contenders, is the strength of its can's design.
+Even though I didn't love it, the reason it's not in last place is actually the can's design.
 There's a distinctly festive blue border with white stars ranged along it.
-To me, this actually makes a difference.
-I'm a sucker for packaging, and this one, which smacked of a Fourth of July party, predisposed me to like the drink.
-It didn't quite work, but it was close!
+I'm a sucker for packaging, and this one, which smacked of a Fourth of July party, added some fun to this drink's experience, landing it in 13th place.

 12. Lemon-Lime

 Lemon-Lime is such a ubiquitous sparkling water variety that I was eager to see how Waterloo would handle its version — pretty well, as it turned out.
-Although all the brand's cans contain just carbonated purified water and natural flavors, Lemon-Lime somehow reads as especially refreshing — a hot summer day drink.
+Although all the brand's cans contain just carbonated purified water and natural flavors, Lemon-Lime somehow reads as especially refreshing and the perfect drink for a hot summer day.
 It's not too heavy on the lemon, which is great, as I was a little worried it would be too sour.
 There's a zest to the lime, too, an exciting effect that keeps the flavor from tasting like a faded Sprite.

-I don't believe I would purchase this on its own, though, unless I was using it for mixed drinks.
-There are just so many more other interesting flavors from the brand that revisiting this one would feel unnecessary.
-If you're a particular fan of unsweetened Lemon-Lime water, however, do give it a go.
-I can't see it being a disappointment.
+But despite how well the brand executed this flavor, it's basic.
+I'd only purchase this to use for mixed drinks.
+There are just so many other interesting flavors from the brand that I would buy before this one, bumping it down in the rankings.
+If you're specifically a fan of unsweetened Lemon-Lime water, however, do give it a go.

 11. Guava Berry

-This isn't a bad beverage, but it's just not quite deeply flavored enough for me.
-Also, the tartness of the berries makes my tongue crave sweetness.
-Like many of its cohort, this Waterloo flavor would be great in a mocktail, where its lightness and tartness could be balanced by a sweet, citrusy element like marmalade, along with real pink guava, which tastes like a pear crossed with a strawberry, and which is, as a bonus, a fruit surprisingly high in protein.
+Like many other flavors I tried in this ranking, this Waterloo flavor would be great in a mocktail, where its lightness and tartness could be balanced by a sweet, citrusy element like marmalade, along with real pink guava, which tastes like a pear crossed with a strawberry.
+And, as a bonus, pink guava is a fruit surprisingly high in protein.
+Who knew?
+Guava berry is also an interesting flavor you do not see very often in the sparkling water world, raising its place up a bit in the ranking.

 10. Grape